Hao-Warming/file-syncer-dev/README.md

 ## Introduction

 `file-syncer-dev` is a command-line tool for real-time file synchronization.
 It helps you quickly configure and use file synchronization features.
-It is suitable for local debugging of npm packages, subpackage development of mini-programs, and other cross-project file synchronization needs.
-Additionally, it is also applicable for single project file synchronization, ensuring a smoother and more efficient development process.

 ## Features